giantswarm/rfc/cluster-app-values-schema/README.md

 - Each property must declare the `type`.
 Pretty sure that this is required by JSON schema.

+- How to label values, e. g. in the case of the service priority label.
+See https://github.com/giantswarm/roadmap/issues/1181#issuecomment-1359344451

 - Should schemas have the `$id` property defined?
 And if yes, to what?

 - Use of the `default` keyword.
 As per JSON Schema documentation, it is for annotation only.
 It is not meant to automatically fill in missing values for validation.